-WE WILL ADVOCATE FOR: RELATED FM 2026 PRIORITIES Increased access, inclusion and participation of all people in public spaces, programs and services irrespective of ability, background, class, gender and orientation.
-2.1 A great place to be Promotion of gender equity and prevention of violence against women and children including in the home.
+• Increased access, inclusion and participation of all people in public spaces, programs and services irrespective of ability, background, class, gender and orientation.
+2.1 A great place to be • Prevention of domestic violence against women and children.
 2.1 A great place to be2.8 A family-friendly city